Naemyŏngbu

-Naemyŏngbu, was a category of rank in the royal court of Joseon that referred to concubines and female officials living within the palaces.
-It was separate from the Oemyŏngbu category, which consisted of royal women living outside the palace.
+Naemyŏngbu, was a collective term that referred to royal women and female officials living within the palace during the Joseon period of dynastic Korea.
+It was separate from the Oemyŏngbu, which encompassed the royal women living outside the palace, mothers or wives of meritorious subjects, and mothers or wives of officials.

 Definition

-Although regulations concerning court ladies were introduced under King Taejo, detailed definitions of ranks, titles, and duties were outlined in the State Code of Joseon, promulgated under King Seongjong, where the term naemyŏngbu appears.
+Although regulations concerning court ladies were introduced under King Taejo, detailed definitions of ranks, titles, and duties were outlined in the State Code of Joseon promulgated under King Seongjong, where the term naemyŏngbu appears.

-Naemyŏngbu comprised women serving at court and living in the palaces, but excluded the Queen Consort and the Queens Dowager who were beyond rank and oversaw the court ladies.
-By contrast, kungnyŏ refers to all women at court below the senior 1st rank.
+Naemyŏngbu comprised women serving and/or living within the palace, but excluded the queen and the queens dowager who were beyond rank and oversaw the court ladies.
+By contrast, kungnyŏ refers to all court ladies below the senior fifth rank.

-Within the Naemyŏngbu, the naegwan were concubines from the senior 1st rank to junior 4th rank, and they did not play any role in the household chores of the palace.
+Within the Naemyŏngbu, the naegwan consisted of the royal consorts from the senior first rank to the junior fourth rank.

-Ladies from the senior 5th rank to junior 9th rank were called kunggwan, or alternatively yŏgwan and nain.
-They were responsible for various palace chores depending on their position and might work in the royal chambers, kitchen, or laundry.
+Court ladies from the senior fifth rank to the junior ninth rank were called kunggwan, or alternatively yŏgwan.
+They were responsible for various palace chores depending on their position and might work in the royal chambers, kitchen, or laundry department.